VERTEBRAL COLUMN OVERVIEW

 Primary Curvatures of the Vertebral Column, Preview from the app.
 Download 3D OSTEOLOGY for full 3D control—multiple views, x-ray mode, and unlimited zoom.

-• Include thoracic and sacral regions (concave forward)
+• Include your thoracic and sacral regions (concave forward)

 Thoracic Kyphosis

-• Outward curvature of the thoracic spine (upper back)
+• Outward curvature of your thoracic spine (upper back)

 • Extends from the middle of the second to the twelfth thoracic vertebra